DaveMon79/Javascript-Geek-Quiz/README.md

 # UFC---Knockout-Quiz

 I was tasked with making a quiz without any starter code.
-Using HTML, CSS and Javascrip i had to create a quiz which incorperated the following features.
+Using HTML, CSS and Javascript.
+I had to create a quiz which incorporated the following features.

 *	Functional start, question, go back and submit buttons
 *   A timer which deducts time for an incorrect answer
 *	Questions which appear one after another once an answer is given
 *	Store high scores in local storage
 *	linking HTML pages

 # Actions taken

-I started by writing the the html and css which i'm comfortable with.
-Once i started on Javascript, i broke down the project in to sections and wrote psuedo code to follow in an attempt to simplify the project.
+I started by writing the html and css which I’m comfortable with.
+Once i started on Javascript, I broke down the project in to sections and wrote pseudo code to follow in an attempt to simplify the project.

 # Code Style